 Can I eat normally with a dental bridge?

+Yes.
 You can eat normally with a dental bridge once you’ve adjusted to it.
 Initially, you may want to stick to softer foods and avoid sticky or hard foods until you become comfortable.
 Over time, the bridge will feel natural and allow you to chew more effectively than you could with missing teeth.
-However, avoiding biting down on hard items like ice or candies is still important.
+Still, we recommend that you avoid biting down on hard items like ice cubes or hard candies.

 Will a dental bridge look natural?